proophsoftware/event-machine-docs/docs/api/aggregates/functional_flavour.md

  *Source: http://docs.getprooph.org/tutorial/event_sourcing_basics.html#1-3-3*

-When reading the definition above one immediately thinks of an object with internal state and methods to change that state.
-It's because we are used to work with object oriented programming.
-In Event Machine (and prooph/micro as well) we stick to the same basic definition of an aggregate but apply a functional approach.
-This means that we use **pure functions** and **immutable state** in favour of mutable objects.

 ## Functions vs. Objects

-{.alert .alert-light}
-Why functions, not objects?

-I'm glad you asked!
-Well, there is nothing wrong with using CQRS & Event Sourcing in an object oriented fashion.
+Event Machine supports three programming styles out-of-the-box: **OopFlavour, PrototypingFlavour and FunctionalFlavour**.

-But it turned out that the idea of a **functional core** plays well with Event Sourcing.
-If you look at the core ideas of Event Sourcing you'll recognize that it is heavily based on functional patterns: *immutable events*, *append-only streams*, *left fold of past events to calculate current state*, ...
+On this page we focus on the Prototyping and Functional Flavour.
+Both follow the same idea of a **functional core**. vent Sourcing is heavily based on functional patterns:
+*immutable events*, *append-only streams*, *left fold of past events to calculate current state*, ...

-Business logic does not necessarily require OOP patterns, In fact, a functional core can avoid accidental complexity.
-Event Machine is one possible implementation that handles a lot of boilerplate for you.
-[prooph/micro](https://github.com/prooph/micro) is another - more lightweight - implementation, which means more freedom but also more design decisions.

 {.alert .alert-info}
-*The good news is, that it is very easy to migrate from Event Machine to prooph/micro.
-You can start with the simplicity of Event Machine and focus on model exploration.
-Once you have a working model but you need fine-grained scalability options you can switch to prooph/micro and continue your journey.*
+The difference between Prototyping and Functional is that the **PrototypingFlavour** uses generic Event Machine messages while the
+**FunctionalFlavour** is 100% decoupled from Event Machine.
+Code examples shown here are based on the PrototypingFlavour.
+If you're curious how you can switch to another Flavour, then check out the Event Machine tutorial.
+It covers all three Flavours in detail.

 **Event Machine grows with your application from prototype to MVP up to a rock solid production system**.
 And it is able to reduce boilerplate code to a bare minimum because of a few "simple" rules:

 ## 1. Pure Functions

-Given the same input an aggregate function will **always** produce the same result.
+Given the same input a pure function will **always** produce the same result.

 Here is the simplest form of a pure aggregate function in Event Machine: